jesslilly/gravitydog/README.md

 1. Implement mode 2: asteroids try to hit gravity dog.
 2. Use require.js and/or grunt to modularize and minify.
 1. change stars to radiate out from the center.
 Increase all star speed with each click.
-1. rename repo to gavity dog.
+1. rename repo to gravitydog.
 2. stars image
 1. optimize score sprites.
 2. Put in some kind of funny <HTML> tags and reverse video squares in bugz mode.
 5. scale canvas with no antialiasing instead of resizing canvas.
-1. intro animation.
+1. intro animation;  Space dog's spaceship blows up.
 1. Make a trailing broken tether.

 # Done